Health Services and Forms

 In addition, we offer immunization clinics for those needing vaccination against influenza or meningitis.
 We also offer the cervical cancer vaccine Gardasil, which protects against several strains of HPV.

 Counseling services can include individual sessions, group counseling, crisis intervention, psychological testing and/or referrals for specialized needs on an individual basis.
 Students requiring longer-term counseling may be referred to a local therapist as deemed necessary.

 All health and counseling visits are free to students, except for specialized tests, some immunizations and some supplies.

-What services are available in the Sweet Briar Health Center?
+What services are available in the Sweet Briar Health and Wellness Center?

 Which immunizations does my student need before coming to college?

 Please see the SBC Immunization Requirements and Recommendations on the Health History and Physical Form for more information.
 Please note the meningitis vaccine must be re-boosted if more than 5 years from the first dose.
 Students who arrive at SBC without the REQUIRED health history or exam, especially immunizations, may not be allowed to attend class until these requirements are met.
 The health center staff will assist any student who does not have these met, but this likely will accrue additional cost.